Main Claire's Itchy Feet logo

 Take The Bus

-Ecuador’s public buses are frequent, inexpensive and reliable.
+Travel to Ecuador and use Ecuador’s public buses, it is inexpensive and reliable.
 Use buses as often as you can.
+Traveling to Ecuador using Bus will be an exciting experience.

 Eat Local